Meet Our Staff

 It is a privilege and honor to serve Saint Patrick School and the entire Saint Patrick community.
 Every child is a gift from God, and it is my mission to ensure that we provide the highest quality Catholic Education for each and every student.

-Associate Degree: Early Childhood Education
+Early Childhood Teacher

 It is my mission to provide a faith filled environment that motivates and challenges each child to reach their highest potential.
 To take an active role in shaping the experiences that promotes the uniqueness and creativity of each child.
 To encourage, nurture and support each child through my interaction, dedication and commitment to this community.

 Kindergarten is such an exciting year of learning.
 I have a passion for watching children grow and develop.
 I love being able to teach the social and readiness skills, bible stories and starting them on the path for their educational journey.
-I hope to encourage and foster a love for learning in every child.

 I spent 12 years as a student in the Diocese of Grand Rapids, and my four children have also grown up in the Catholic School System.
 I have seen firsthand the importance of a Christ Centered Education.
 I am looking forward to guiding my students next year as they grow in their faith and hope to inspire in them a love of God and service to others.